 Type of ISA Opening age range Notes Basic ISA 18 upwards generally 16- and 17-year-olds may start a basic ISA, but can only choose the cash component.
 Junior ISA Under age 18 Investors cannot also have a Child Trust Fund (CTF).
 Broadly speaking, this means JISAs are available to any child who was born after 2 January 2011, or who was born during the CTF government provision, but whose CTF monies have been transferred into a JISA.
 Lifetime ISA 18-39 Contributions cannot be made from age 50 onwards.
-Innovative Finance ISA 18 upwards N/A Help to Buy ISA started before 1/12/19 16 upwards No new plans can be started, but existing investors can continue to contribute.
-Help to Buy bonus must be claimed by 1 December 2030.
+Help to Buy ISA started before 1/12/19 16 upwards No new plans can be started, but existing investors can continue to contribute.
+Help to Buy bonus must be claimed by 30 November 2030.